Griffin (Marvel Comics): Fictional character biography

 He joins with the Hood's gang in an attack on the New Avengers, who were expecting the Dark Avengers instead.
 Hood's people had been brought in under Norman Osborn's control, who now was in charge of the Super-Human affairs for America.
 Osborn was using this position to gain revenge on his many enemies and Griffin was just a small part of it.
-Scorcher, Living Laser, Griffin, and Razor Fist are sent by the Hood to retrieve Tigra and Gauntlet after they flee from Norman Osborn.
+The Hood sends Scorcher, Living Laser, Griffin, and Razor Fist to retrieve Tigra and Gauntlet after they flee from Norman Osborn.
 They attack the heroes, who are ultimately saved by Counter Force.
 He is seen to be among the new recruits for Camp H.A.M.M.E.R., Osborn's training facility.
 Later, he undergoes extensive Hammer training which does not bring him up to speed.
 He and his other recruits are considered failures.

 Griffin assists Mandrill in attacking Spider-Man and Spider-Woman.
 Spider-Man knocks out the Griffin with one powerful uppercut.
-He was later seen during the Siege of Asgard as part of the Hood crime syndicate.
+He was later seen during the Siege of Asgard as part of the Hood's crime syndicate.
 However, his team lost and so the Hood was thrown in prison.
 Leaving the Griffin out of a job and back to a life of crime, he fought Spider-Man in the streets and was webbed up by him.
 The people yelled at Spider-Man for all the collateral damage that he caused during the fight.
 To make the situation worse for him, the Griffin told everyone at the scene that Spider-Man was his partner in crime, to make him look bad in front of the public.

 Griffin fought Amadeus Cho, Hercules' close friend, who is now the new Prince of Power, after breaking out of prison.
-His powers were amplified due to the approach of the Chaos King.
+His powers are amplified by the approach of the Chaos King.

-During the "Fear Itself" storyline, Griffin is among the inmates to escape from the Raft after Juggernaut takes the form of Kuurth: Breaker of Stone and damages the facility heavily.
+During the "Fear Itself" storyline, Griffin is among the inmates to escape from the Raft after Juggernaut becomes Kuurth, the Breaker of Stone, and damages the facility heavily.
 Griffin assists Basilisk, Man-Bull, and another inmate in a bank robbery.
 When Hercules arrives to fight them, he recognizes the fourth person to be Hecate.
 During the fight between Hercules and the villains, Hecate looks into the Shield of Perseus and regains her memories.
 Hecate's magic turned Griffin into a more feline form.
-When Hercules fights a resurrected Kyknos, Basilisk and Man-Bull flee while Griffin stays behind and ends up becoming Hercules' steed.
+When Hercules fights a resurrected Kyknos, Basilisk and Man-Bull flee while Griffin stays behind and becomes Hercules' steed.
 After Hercules recovers, Hercules and Griffin track down Basilisk and Man-Bull and convince them to help fight Kyknos and Hecate.
-After Kyknos was defeated and Hecate got away, Griffin, Man-Bull, and Basilisk returned to their normal forms.
+After Kyknos was defeated and Hecate escapes, Griffin, Man-Bull, and Basilisk return to their normal forms.

-Griffin is later recruited by Max Fury to join the Shadow Council's incarnation of the Masters of Evil.
+Max Fury, Nick Fury's Life Model Decoy, later recruits Griffin into the Masters of Evil.

-Following the "Avengers vs. X-Men" storyline, Griffin was seen as an inmate at an unknown prison and was participating in a prison riot until he and the villains were defeated by Mimic and Rogue.
+In Avengers vs. X-Men, Griffin appears as an inmate at an unknown prison and participates in a prison riot until Mimic and Rogue defeat him.